Mental health: how do I talk to my parents?

-Mental illness or psychiatric disorder, is a behavioral or mental pattern that causes significant distress or impairment of personal functioning.
+Mental illness or psychiatric disorder is a behavioural or mental pattern that causes significant distress or personal functioning impairment.
 Mental disorders are usually defined by a combination of how a person behaves, feels, perceives, or thinks.
-It differs from medical illness in the sense that you cannot do a biological test (take a blood pressure or do a blood test ) to diagnose mentally illness .
-Mental disorders are viewed as collections of problems in rational thinking or cognition, in emotional responding or regulation and in social behavior.
+It differs from medical illness because you cannot do a biological test (take blood pressure or do a blood test ) to diagnose mental illness.
+Mental disorders are viewed as collections of rational thinking or cognition, emotional responding or regulation and social behaviour.
 (Susan Nolen-Hoeksema, Abnormaly Psychology, 2014).

 - Mood disorders ( depression, bipolar disorder, suicide)